google/go-cloud/internal/docs/pubsub/design.md

     // returns only after all the ackIDs are sent.
     SendAcks(ctx context.Context, ackIDs []interface{}) error

-    // Close disconnects the Subscriber.
+    // Close disconnects the Subscription.
     Close() error
 }
 ```